jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

 </div>

 #### Quantification
-Quantification was performed with Salmon, against the mouse transcriptome GRCm39, with the following command:
+Transcript abundance quantification was performed using Salmon (version 1.4.0) against the mouse reference transcriptome GRCm39.
+Salmon was chosen for its superior accuracy in transcript-level quantification and its ability to account for various biases.
+The quantification included bias correction for GC content and sequence bias to improve accuracy.
 ```bash
   salmon quant \
     -i $DIR/$TRANSCRIPTOME_IDX \